Before we get into why we made the switch to a better Merch Informer alternative, let’s step back a little first.

 But this will gradually change and we hope to provide you with even better research, now that we have the full power of Merch Titans behind us.

-If you have any questions regarding Merch Titans, feel free to leave a comment below.
+If you have any questions regarding Merch Titans, feel free to leave a comment below or follow and DM us on Twitter!
 We’ll be happy to help out!